OMGSERVERS/omgdefoldsdk/README.md

 ### Getting Started with the Sample Project

 - Run `./omgprojectctl.sh build` to build the game runtime in a Docker container.
-- Run `./omgtoolctl.sh localtesting up` to start the local testing environment in Docker.
+- Run `./omgprojectctl.sh start` to start the local testing environment in Docker.
-- Run `./omgtoolctl.sh localtesting init` to initialize the local testing server project.
+- Run `./omgprojectctl.sh init` to initialize a project and developer account.
-- Run `./omgtoolctl.sh localtesting install` to install the game runtime Docker container locally.
+- Run `./omgprojectctl.sh install` to install the game runtime locally.

 - Open `game.project` in Defold and run it.